a3c/schooldiary.github.io/_posts/2017-11-09-School-Diary-Training-Manual.markdown

 ## How can I close a conversation?

- To close any conversation thread you can click on that conversation threat and open it.
+ To close any conversation thread you can click on that conversation thread and open it.
 Once the conversation thread opens you can close the thread by clicking on the &#39;Close&#39; button on the top right.

 Once closed, no replies can be sent on that conversation thread.
 <img src="../images/FAQ_messaging_closeathread.png">